purbon/kafka-on-search-workshop/README.md

 ----

-**You can follow the [step-by-step guide](workshop-explain.adoc) workshop instructions here.
+**You can follow the [step-by-step guide](workshop.adoc) workshop instructions here.
 These instructions are based on Docker**

 ----

-This repository include as well the [code samples](app/SearchEngApp/) containing a proposing solution for the Kafka Streams part.
+This repository include as well an scaffold app [](SearchEngApp-Scaffold/) containing a proposing skeleton for the Kafka Streams part.
+A full solution is available at https://github.com/purbon/kafka-on-search-workshop-answers or at demand.

 ### Interested to teach the workshop